mcswee/divs-au/_reports/qld.md

 deferral_info: |
   <h2>Why is this deferred?</h2>
   <p>Under the <em>Commonwealth Electoral Act 1918</em>, a redistribution is triggered if the number of members of the House of Representatives to which a state is entitled changes.</p>
-  <p>The Australian Electoral Commissioner will determine the new state entitlements in July 2026.
-Because Queensland's population growth is on the cusp of a change, the AEC has deferred the process to ensure the new boundaries are based on the correct seat count.
-Starting the process now would risk the redistribution being based on an incorrect number of divisions.</p>
+  <p>The Australian Electoral decided, because Queensland's population growth was on the cusp of a change, that the AEC would defer the process to ensure the new boundaries are based on the correct number of seats.</p>
 ---

-The redistribution for Queensland is currently deferred pending the next entitlement determination in July 2026.
-This will confirm whether Queensland remains at 30 seats or increases to 31 based on the latest population data.
+The entitlement determination has been made on 23 July 2026, and established tgst Queensland continrs to be entitled to 30 seats.

-My public suggestion, interactive map, and full report will be published here before the formal suggestion period closes in 2026.
+The AEC will formally announce the Queensland redistribution in the coming weeks.
+In the meantime, I have launched the interactive <a href ="/tool">redistribution tool</a>.
+The population data for Queensland is outdated, based on the original 2018 redistribution, and currently missing some data where SA1 data has changed.